tylerlam1/SENG_Notes/Fourth Year Summer/ECON209/Class_Notes.md

 Ro = Initial Reserve

 Note: If the person depositing decides to keep some money to spend, thats a cash drain.
 That decreases the money multiplier.
 THe money multiplier becomes 1 / (dr + cr), which is the percentage they keep.

+## Lecture 4

+Reasons for early central banks:
+- Didn't want to go to landlords for money, because the landlords always charged too much for borrowing money.
+- Seniorage -> Different the price it costs to make a coin versus how much its worth.
+Government wanted to monopolize this profit.

+Bank of Canada was instituted because:
+- end of great depression - Basically during the Great Depression, banks started calling in their loans (requesting loans to come back) since they were concerned farmers couldn't pay it back.
+The farmers indeed couldn't, and gave up their land in the process.
+This caused a whole bunch of problems.
+- end of gold standard - We needed a institution to manage foreign currencies (trading was rising with other countries)
+- prevent bank run (bank declaring bankruptcy)

+In the beginning, TD bank, BMO, Molsons Bank, each all issue their own currency.

+### Bank of Canada

+BoC is not a profit oriented organization.
+Its created to manage economy in efficient way.

+The following are goals of the BoC:
+- Keep inflation at a stable rate at 1-3%.
+- Promote economic growth and employment.
+- Protect the value of the Canadian dollar in respect to the other currencies.

+Government Bonds - Government issues a bond of X$ and promise to pay interest when it matures.
+The government uses this way to generate money.

+Main Responsibilities:
+- Funds Management - BoC manages the government money and all their bonds.
+- Monetary Policy - Contracts or expands money supply in Canada
+- Financial System - Oversees the settlement system between the major charter banks.
+- Currency - Designing currency.
+Creating new ones and destroying old ones.
+- Research - Look at inflation in various parts of Canada, look at regional disparities, etc.

+Settlement between major charter banks:
+- If a charter bank (TD bank) doesn't have enough money at the end of a day to send money to a different bank for its customer transactions, it has two options:
+    - Borrow money from the Bank of Canada while paying a interest rate
+    - Borrow money from a different bank that has a surplus at the end of day.
+This usually has lower interest rates.

+OPERATING BAND - Range of interest rates.
+Top is the bank rate.
+Lower end is the interest rate paid on deposits.
+The bank rate is the highest, which is what you pay for Bank of Canada.
+The lower end is for when you're paying a separate bank.
+These are set each year.

+The Bank of Canada also manages gold and silver.

+EXPANSIONARY MONETARY POLICY - Increase money supply.
+To organize this, BoC contacts all the major charter banks and tell them that that BoC buy securities from the major charter banks.
+CONTRACTION MONETARY POLICY - The BoC will sell securities to the banks at a discount.
+The discount is what motivates the banks to give away their money.

+- Standing Liquity Facility - BoC made one-day loans to the banks initially.
+After the financial crisis, the BoC agreed to do it for longer.
+This was about for 6 months (grace period for loans).